-In fact, the Unity game engine was used by 53% of 2019’s top 1,000 games in the iOS App Store and Google Play Store.
+In fact, the Unity game engine is used by 53% of the top 1,000 games in the iOS App Store and Google Play Store.

 For context, 48% of video game revenue comes from mobile gaming, which is also the fastest-growing market segment.

 But Unity isn’t just for mobile games: it’s used by 94% of the largest game studios by revenue.